 How to begin building a Reflections program

 Several of the existing programs that bring arts, humanities, and science together in long-term, place-based inquiry have been patterned off the Long-Term Ecological Research program sponsored by the National Science Foundation.
-Despite this common starting point, these programs have taken quite different forms: the Bonanza Creek LTER site program emphasizes performance, North Temperate Lake emphasizes visual arts, and Andrews Forest emphasizes creative writing and environmental philosophy.
+Despite this common starting point, these programs have taken quite different forms: the Bonanza Creek LTER site program emphasizes performance arts, North Temperate Lake emphasizes visual arts, and H.J.
+Andrews Forest emphasizes creative writing and environmental philosophy.
 These programs can be sources of ideas for establishing a new program.
 For description of key ingredients in a place-based, long-term program see the page “Sample Ingredients for a Place-Based, Long-Term Ecological Reflections Program.“

 If you think your site would be a good match, please contact the Spring Creek Project.